Davidmycodeguy/useFormHook/README.md

                 value={values.numbersOnly}
             />

-# Fast devlopment only one line is needed to add form feild validations and prevent regex patterns
+# Fast development only one line is needed to add form field validations and prevent regex patterns
 Form Valuations and key prevention is less than one l line per input.

 Code Sandbox